Akira-Arai/vanuc/README.md

 ## 1-2.
 Download VANUC
 1. Click "Code" on [this page](../../) and click Download ZIP to download all the files in the repository.
 Unzip the downloaded zip file.
 1. Save the entire "vanuc-main" folder.
-To avoid errors, it is preferable to save the files in a location such as directly under the C: drive.
+To avoid errors, it is preferable to save the folder in a location such as directly under the C: drive.

 ## 1-3.
 Path Settings for VANUC
 1. Launch MATLAB.